 Overview

-Mizrahi Tefahot Bank Ltd., ("Mizrahi Tefahot") is incorporated and existing under the laws of the State of Israel and was established as a public company limited by shares on June 6, 1923.
+Mizrahi Tefahot Bank Ltd., ("Mizrahi Tefahot") is incorporated and existing under the laws of the State of Israel and was established as a public limited company by shares on June 6, 1923.
 In 1963, Mizrahi Tefahot's shares were first listed for trading on the Tel-Aviv Stock Exchange.

 Mizrahi Tefahot is Israel's third largest bank based on value of assets and offers a complete range of international, commercial, domestic and personal banking services.
-Its total assets as of December 31, 2024 amounted to USD 133.16 billion, and for the year ended December 31, 2024, Mizrahi Tefahot reported USD 2462.3 million of operating profit before taxes, USD 1495.75 million of net profit, and a return on equity of 18.5%.
+Its total assets as of December 31, 2025 amounted to USD 172.78 billion, and for the 12 months ended December 31, 2025, Mizrahi Tefahot reported USD 2859.25 million of operating profit before taxes, USD 1764.9 million of net profit, and a return on equity of 17%.

-Mizrahi Tefahot's controlling shareholders, the Ofer and Wertheim groups, currently hold about 41.41% of its shares, with the remaining outstanding shares owned by the public who hold shares on the Tel-Aviv Stock Exchange.
-As of December 31, 2024, Mizrahi Tefahot Group operates through 205 branches and business centres in Israel (including 55 branches of its subsidiary, Bank Yahav for Government Employees Ltd), and two foreign branches in London and Los Angeles.
+Mizrahi Tefahot's controlling shareholders, the Ofer and Wertheim groups, currently hold about 41.25% of its shares, with the remaining outstanding shares owned by the public who hold shares on the Tel-Aviv Stock Exchange.
+As of December 31, 2025, Mizrahi Tefahot Group operates through 206 branches and business centres in Israel (including 56 branches of its subsidiary, Bank Yahav for Government Employees Ltd), and two foreign branches in London and Los Angeles.

 On October 7, 2023 the Iron Swords war was declared following a sudden murderous rampage into settlements close to the Gaza Strip border.
 This was concurrently with the start of military escalation on the Northern border.

-On August 5, 2024, Midroog Ltd. (created in partnership with Moody's International, which owns a 51% equity stake) (hereinafter: "Midroog") left the Bank's ratings unchanged.
+On August 10, 2025, Midroog Ltd. (created in partnership with Moody's International, which owns a 51% equity stake) (hereinafter: "Midroog") left the Bank's ratings unchanged.
 Long-term deposits and senior debt of the Bank are rated Aaa.il / Stable outlook.
 Contingent subordinated notes with contractual loss-absorption provisions (CoCo), which qualify as Tier II equity in conformity with provisions of Basel III, are rated Aa3.il(hyb)/Stable outlook.

 The current rating of the State of Israel is as follows: